 "But I believe one should not forget that being part of a single, strong state has some advantages and one should not overlook this.

 "But it's a choice for each and every people, according to their own circumstances."

 Marr put it to the president that he might invite Scotland to join Russia's new customs union.

 Mr Putin smiled and replied: "I wouldn't rule that out".

 Last week, the Sunday Herald newspaper quoted the Russian state news agency, Itar-Tass, as saying in a report issued on Hogmanay: "Great Britain is extremely interested in the support of Russia, as holder of the G8 presidency, in two vital areas in 2014: the Afghan pull-out and the Scottish independence referendum."

-The agency cited an anonymous source in the office of Mr Cameron as the basis of its report.'No approach'
+The agency cited an anonymous source in the office of Mr Cameron as the basis of its report.